OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Basic Information Gathering

 On iOS collecting basic information about a running process or application can be slightly more challenging than compared to Android.
-On Android (or a Linux-based OS), OS itself exposes process information as a readable text file via **procfs**.
-Thus any information about a process can be obtained by parsing these text files.
-In contrast, on iOS there is no such procfs equivalent present, and also many command lines tools for exploring process information, which are present on MacOS, are removed to reduce firmware size.
-Fortunately on a Jailbroken device these command line tools can be installed using Cydia or by custom compiling and installing the executables on iOS.
+On Android (or a Linux-based OS), OS exposes process information as readable text files via **procfs**.
+Thus any information about a desired process can be obtained by parsing these text files.
+In contrast, on iOS there is no procfs equivalent present.
+Also on iOS many standard UNIX command lines tools for exploring process information, for instance `lsof` and `vmmap`, are removed to reduce firmware size.

-In this section we will look into how to collect basic information using command line tools `lsof` and `vmmap`. `lsof` can be installed using Cydia, the exectuable is not from the latest source but nevertheless solves our purpose. `vmmap` is not availble on Cydia, but an pre-compiled executable by Jonathan Levin is available at [newosxbook.com/files/vmmap.iOS](newosxbook.com/files/vmmap.iOS "newosxbook.com/files/vmmap.iOS").
+In this section we will learn how to collect process information on iOS using command line tools `lsof` and `vmmap`. `lsof` can be installed using Cydia, the exectuable is not from the latest source but nevertheless solves our purpose. `vmmap` is not availble on Cydia, but an pre-compiled executable by Jonathan Levin is available at [newosxbook.com/files/vmmap.iOS](newosxbook.com/files/vmmap.iOS "newosxbook.com/files/vmmap.iOS").
 This executable should be signed with entitlement `task-for-pid` (TODO fix the entitlement name) before using it on iOS.

 ##### Opened Files

-`lsof` command is a powerful tool, and provides plethora of information about a running process.
-On simply running `lsof` command (without any options), it provides the list of all the files open on the device.
-Open files for a process can be obtained using either option `-c <process name>` or `-p <pid>`.
-Other functionalities of `lsof` can be explored by reading the commands' man page.
+`lsof` command is a powerful tool, and provides plethora of information about a running process. `lsof` provides list of all open files, including a stream, a network file or a regular file. `lsof` command invoked without any option lists all open files belonging to all active processes, while invoking with options `-c <process name>` or `-p <pid>` returns the list of open files for the specified process.

-List of open files for a simple iOS application using `lsof` is shown below.
+List of open files for an iOS application using `lsof` command is shown below.

 ```
 iPhone:~ root# lsof -p 2828